Rhino at Buffalo Zoo briefly breaks free from enclosure

 BUFFALO, N.Y.
-(WIVB) – A young male rhinoceros at the Buffalo Zoo briefly left its primary enclosure Wednesday, the Zoo said, prompting emergency protocols to be enacted at the facility.
+(WIVB) – A young male rhinoceros at New York’s Buffalo Zoo briefly left its primary enclosure Wednesday, the zoo said, prompting emergency protocols to be enacted at the facility.

-Nonetheless, the Zoo was required to activate its emergency protocols, including sealing off Zoo entry points and directing guests to secure indoor locations.
+Nevertheless, the zoo was required to activate its emergency protocols, including sealing off entry points and directing guests to secure indoor locations.

 The spokesperson described the area Mohan entered as a back-of-house area, adding that he did not advance more than a few feet beyond where he should have been.
 Mohan did not enter another animal’s enclosure.

-Mohan was not harmed in the incident, the Zoo said, and safely returned to his exhibit for the rest of the day.
+Mohan was not harmed in the incident, the zoo said, and he was safely returned to his exhibit for the rest of the day.

 Mohan was born at the Buffalo Zoo in 2019.
 The public selected his name in a vote, choosing Mohan over Howie, Raj and Ollie.
 Mohan means “fascinating, charming and enchanting.”